Gerald Riggs

+Early life

 Before his NFL career, he attended Bonanza High School in Las Vegas, Nevada and after graduation attended Arizona State University in Tempe, Arizona.
 He played sparingly in 1978, running for 410 yards and four touchdowns along with 10 catches for 126 yards.
 In 1979, he ran for 363 yards with three touchdowns and 14 catches for 120 yards and one touchdown.
 In 1980, he continued in a backup role and ran for 422 yards with four touchdowns with 15 catches for 165 yards.
 As a starter in 1981, he ran for 891 yards with six touchdowns and an average of six yards per carry, while also recording 11 catches for 139 yards in 11 games.

 He would close out his collegiate career with 2,086 yards and 17 touchdowns on the ground and 50 catches for 550 yards.
-In the 1982 NFL draft, he was selected with the 9th overall pick by Atlanta.
+In the 1982 NFL draft, he was selected in the first round with the ninth overall pick by Atlanta.